rustanacexd/cc-slash-commands/process-task-list.md

 - For functions: Run the function with test inputs and show outputs
 - For database changes: Query the database and show the schema/data
 - For configurations: Show the config loads and applies correctly
+- For cleanup tasks: Show `ls` output proving temporary files are gone
+- For cleanup tasks: Run grep/search to confirm no debug statements remain
+- For cleanup tasks: Show git status to confirm only intended files are staged

 **If you cannot provide evidence, DO NOT mark as complete.** Instead:
 - Keep the task as `[ ]`